nxthongbk/MangOH-Gas-Sensor-MQ9-/README.md

-# Integrate Grove Alcohol Sensor with MangoH and Grove IoT Exapansion Card
+# Integrate Grove Gas Sensor with MangoH and Grove IoT Exapansion Card

 This project demonstrates how to integrate Grove Gas Sensor with MangoH and Grove IoT Exapansion Card.